-The main significance of this research is that the finding from this research can be used to educate our fellow Malaysians about this phenomenon and its prevalence, of social media throughout our daily lives, the exposure of skin bleaching products in the forms of online advertisements and promotions, and also flawless fair skin tone selfies posted by social media celebrities might influence or even condition the society to internalized light skin ideals, therefore could lead to skin tone dissatisfaction for those who did not fit the ideals.
+The result can also be used to test out the claim that due to the expansive use of social media throughout our daily lives, the exposure of skin bleaching products in the forms of online advertisements and promotions, and also flawless fair skin tone selfies posted by social media celebrities might influence or even condition the society to internalized light skin ideals, therefore could lead to skin tone dissatisfaction for those who did not fit the ideals.
 Should the result of this research support this claim, social media then cannot be excluded from being one of the factors that might influence skin tone dissatisfaction.
 Thus, the governments and authorities can take suitable measures to increase the awareness among Malaysians about the harm of using skin bleaching products.
-Also, more measures can be taken, and more campaigns can be created to encourage body positivity, body acceptance, and social media literacy
+Also, more measures can be taken, and more campaigns can be created to encourage body positivity, body acceptance, and social media literacy especially in regards to natural skin tone.